10 Best Woods for Smoking Chicken

 8. Weber Pecan Wood Chips for Smoking Chicken

-Mesquite is the strongest smoking wood, and it’s not recommended for chicken.
+Mesquite is the most potent smoking wood and is not advisable for chickens.
 But even moderate woods like oak, pecan, and hickory require a practiced palate.
 So if you haven’t tried it (and liked it) before, don’t buy a big bag of pecan wood.
-Of course ‘big’ is relative.
-2 pounds don’t seem like a lot, but some households can stretch that load for an entire year.
+Of course, ‘big’ is relative.
+Two pounds don’t seem like a lot, but some households can stretch that load for a year.

-Weber’s pecan wood chips cone in 192-cubic-centimeter packs.
+Weber’s pecan wood chips come in 192-cubic-centimeter packs.
 They work with chicken, turkey, lamb, pork, and beef, especially if you have nuts in the recipe.
-Pecan wood chips are strong smokers, so this product shouldn’t be used indoors.
+Pecan wood chips are potent smokers, so this product isn’t for indoors.
 Not even with a chimney.
-You can place them on a Weber Kettle grill though, or any other brand of gas grill – the chips are a good size.
+You can place them on a Weber Kettle grill, though, or any other gas grill brand—the chips are a good size.

 However, this product is for the global market, so they don’t tailor it to environmental state specifications.
-So – for instance – Weber wood chips contain wood dust, and that contravenes P65 so you may be unable to ship your Weber wood to California.
-You may want to get a cleaner brand in that case, like Western Premium or Montana Grilling Gear.
+So—for instance— Weber wood chips contain wood dust.
+And that violates P65, so you may be unable to ship your Weber wood to California.
+You may want to get a cleaner brand in situations like that.
+Examples are Western Premium or Montana Grilling Gear.

 Pros: